Density of imaginary multiplicative chaos via Malliavin calculus: General bounds on and

 \section{General bounds on $\det_\gamma M$ and $\delta(A)$}

-In this section we prove two non-standard lemmas for Malliavin calculus, that we believe could be of independent interest.
+In this section we prove two (to our knowledge) non-standard lemmas for Malliavin calculus, that we believe could possibly be of independent interest for proving the existence of density and its positivity also in more general settings.
 Firstly, we prove a certain projection bound for the determinant of complex Malliavin variables.
 Second, we obtain an estimate on the complex covering fields that is again a much easier starting point for further calculations.